We rounded up the best braids for short hair we've been obsessed with in 2018.

 If you like using hair accessories to amp up your look, try something new and make your braid your new accessory.
 A braided headband gives a gorgeous halo effect that will have everyone asking you for styling tips.

-Interested in personalized styling tips for short hair?
-Use our salon locator to book an appointment with a stylist near you.
+Interested in more expert tips?
+Use our salon locator to book an appointment near you.

 Oops, something went wrong!
 Please try again later...